 Volunteers conduct bird counts, especially of the migratory birds that use the Great Swamp as a flyway and rest stop in the spring and fall.
 Several groups have conducted tracking surveys to determine the movement and habits of mammals in the watershed.
 Citizen scientists have joined professionals in determining the presence and distribution of a new species of leopard frog, Rana kaufeldi, found inhabiting the Great Swamp.
 Some have helped with surveys to determine the location of the New England Cottontail and presence of the Northern Metalmark Butterfly.

 Wood, bog, and box turtles have been found in the Great Swamp watershed, and several citizen scientists have been monitoring them using radio telemetry.
-Michael Musnick, a FrOGS board member, devised predator excluders for wood turtle nests, worked with Metro North to install turtle ramps to help them cross railroad tracks to get to their nesting sites, and set up an “Adopt a Turtle” program to help the public get involved in saving wood turtles.
-John Foley, another board member, has been monitoring box turtles, and Dr. Jim Utter, FrOGS board chair, has been monitoring bog turtles.
+Michael Musnick, who previously served as a FrOGS board member, devised predator excluders for wood turtle nests, worked with Metro North to install turtle ramps to help them cross railroad tracks to get to their nesting sites, and set up an “Adopt a Turtle” program to help the public get involved in saving wood turtles.
+John Foley, another board member, and Dr. Jim Utter, FrOGS board chair, have been monitoring bog turtles.

 If your organization is involved in a related project that you would like our participation in, contact us.